codacy/codacy-clang-tidy/docs/description/misc-unused-parameters.md

 parameters, i.e. when the corresponding function has an empty body (and in case of constructors - no constructor initializers).
-When the function body is empty, an unused parameter is unlikely to be unnoticed by a human reader, and there’s basically no place for a bug to hide.
+When the function body is empty, an unused parameter is unlikely to be unnoticed by a human reader, and there's basically no place for a bug to hide.